zorkzou/Molden2AIM/README.md

 Molden2AIM is a utility program which can be used to create AIM-WFN, AIM-WFX, and NBO-47 files from a Molden file.

 ## Recent Changes
+Version 5.0.8 (07/01/2023).

+1. Bug fix: xenon was identified as a dummy atom by mistake.

 Version 5.0.7 (04/23/2023).

 1. A new option `ANSI` for colors in terminal.